 For this experiment, we solve \eqref{eqn:example-clustering} by using \Cref{alg:composite}.
 Then, we cluster data using the same rounding scheme as \cite{Mixon2017}.
-We initialize our method from the matrix of all zeros, and we choose $\beta_0 = 1$.
-We solve the $\mathrm{lmo}$ using the built-in MATLAB \texttt{eigs} function with the tolerance parameter $10^{-9}$.
+We initialize our method from zeros, and we choose $\beta_0 = 1$.
+We implement $\mathrm{lmo}$ using the built-in MATLAB function \texttt{eigs} with tolerance parameter $10^{-9}$.

 We present the results of this experiment in \Cref{fig:clustering}.
 We observe empirical $\mathcal{O}(1/\sqrt{k})$ rate both in the objective residual and the feasibility gap.
 Surprisingly, the method achieves the best test error around $1000$ iterations achieveing the misclassification rate of $0.0914$.
-This improves the value reported in \cite{Mixon2017} by $5.8 \%$.
+This improves the value reported by \citet{Mixon2017} by $5.8 \%$.

-This example demonstrates that the slow convergence rate is not a major problem in many machine learning problems, since a low accuracy solution can generalize as well as the optimal point in terms of the test error, if not better.
+This example suggests that the slow convergence rate is not a major problem in many machine learning problems, since a low accuracy solution can generalize as well as the optimal point in terms of the test error, if not better.